-However, it is important to distinguish between trafficking in persons and smuggling of migrants and related conduct for three reasons:
+For investigators or prosecutors, it is important to distinguish between trafficking in persons and smuggling of migrants and related conduct for three reasons.

-- The constituent elements of the respective offences are different; - The response required and assistance required will vary, depending on the offence; and - Being recognized as a smuggled migrant or a victim of trafficking has serious implications for the person concerned.
+- The constituent elements of the respective offences are different. - The response required of the authorities will vary depending on the offence. - Being recognized as a smuggled migrant or a victim of trafficking has serious implications for the person concerned.